Byblos syllabary: Jan Best (2008)

 Tablet c, according to Best's interpretation, recorded gifts for the dedication of a temple built at Byblos for the Sun god Šuraya, the Indo-Arian equivalent of the Egyptian sun god Amon-Re.
 At the end of tablet c the conspicuous number 'seven' corresponds with the names of the seven men who oversaw the building project.
 The larger tablet d is similar, but more elaborate, recording the construction of a larger temple for Šuraya also at Byblos, for which there were no less than nine overseers.
 And stone monument a apparently records yet another building project, with three "overseers".
 The small spatulas are common votive presents (on spatula f the name of the Sun god Šuraya appears).

 The language of the inscriptions is Northwest Semitic—Best emphasized the similarities in vocabulary, morphology, and syntax with 18th-century Akkadian.
 However, Byblian also had its own peculiarities, for example archaic uncontracted word forms where Akkadian has a contracted form, or a convention to sometimes write -a- as -a-ya- (like waka(y)alu > waklu, wa-ya = wa).

 Alalakh and Aleppo threatened by the Hittites, ca. 1650 BCE.

-Several names in the texts are well-known from Akkadian archives, such as the names of two rulers, Yarimlim (III?), king of Aleppo, and Ammitaku (II?), a petty ruler at Alalakh; and among the seven dedicators on tablet c we encounter a name that sounds familiar: Ya-wa-ne Yu-za-le-yu-su, or 'the Greek Euzaleos'.
+Several names in the texts are well known from Akkadian archives, such as the names of two rulers, Yarimlim (III?), king of Aleppo, and Ammitaku (II?), a petty ruler at Alalakh; and among the seven dedicators on tablet c we encounter a name that sounds familiar: Ya-wa-ne Yu-za-le-yu-su, or 'the Greek Euzaleos'.
 Occasionally Hurrian loanwords (pi-ta-ki-, 'to build [a ritual building]', a Hurrian technical term) and proper names (Tišedal) are present, testimony of Hurrian influence.
 Best surmised that the building of the three temples for the Sun god, with rich temple gifts (gold, oil, rituals), may have been meant to propitiate the Egyptian pharaoh and to tempt him to support Yarimlim and Ammitaku against the Hittite king Hattusilis I who threatened to attack the region around 1650 BCE.
 Only a few years later would Hattusilis indeed capture Alalakh, Byblos was destroyed, and the Byblos script inscriptions became buried in its ruins.

 Reviews of Best's 2010 book Het Byblosschrift ontcijferd (The Byblos Script deciphered) were somewhat mixed.
 The idea that the syllabic Linear A Script from Crete had a number of Semitic characteristics encountered some resistance among those scholars who specialised in Ancient Greek.
 These scholars tended to believe that Crete was linked with the origins of the Hellenistic culture.

+In 2024, the linguists Elisabeth Schmutz and Michael Mäder from the «Society for the Decipherment of Ancient Writing Systems» (Gesellschaft für die Entzifferung antiker Schriftsysteme, GEAS) examined the assignment of phonetic values and the methods used in the Woudhuizen/Best decipherment proposal.
+They concluded that the process did not keep up with the GEAS guidelines, and none of the steps taken were falsifiable, meaning that the Woudhuizen/Best translations were therefore scientifically inadequate.